robang74/redfishos/recovery/README.md

-> # :warning: WARNING
+> ## :warning: WARNING
 >
-> The scripts in `recovery` folder are still in alpha or beta testing.
-Do not use it if you are sure about what you are doing.
+> The scripts in `recovery` folder are still in beta testing.
+Do not use them unless you are sure about what you are doing.
+Here below are a couple of exceptions to this general rule: the scripts for generating the `recovery`, `sysdebug` and `extralibs` archives, which are quite well tested.
+However, the three archives that they produce, installed in the SFOS root filesystem, can potentially brick your system.
->
-> Here below are a couple of exceptions to this general rule: the scripts to generate the `recovery` and `sysdebug` archives.
->
-> However, these two archives installed in the root filesystem can brick your system.
 Hence, you have been warned.

 ---